 When Matt returned to the Upper Midwest after law school, he lived outside Minneapolis and then near Saint Paul before he and his wife purchased a home in Stillwater, Minnesota.
 In 2010 the Ludts and their three dogs, Harper, Atticus, and Truman, moved to Polk County, Wisconsin where they lived with fourteen hens – Poppy, Cora, Dorothy, Doris, Fern, Harriet, Nelle, Evelyn, Minnie, Holly, Mame, Vera Charles, Violet, and Ilsa– and two French Copper Marans roosters (with a big personalities) named Little Bird and Francis.
 In 2016 the Ludts and the remaining members of the household, Truman and Abner the cat, moved to Saint Paul, Minnesota.

 One of my favorite books is To Kill a Mockingbird by Harper Lee.
 I wasn’t the first led into law by Atticus Finch, and I won’t be the last.
 But it is this simplicity and lack of pretension that helps it pack its considerable punch.
 It is accessible, touchingly human and intimate; it also tackles enduring questions of discrimination and injustice.
-It is also why I named my dog and my law firm after.
+It is also what I named my dog and my law firm after.

 One part of the book has stayed with me to this day “You never really understand a person until you consider things from his point of view… until you climb into his skin and walk around in it,” Atticus tells his children.
-We try and live by this live by this principle every day.
+We try and live by this principle every day.

 To request a consultation, please fill out all fields, and we will follow up with you momentarily to set up an appointment.